nutjob-laboratories/merk/README.txt

 -   Uses a [multiple document interface](https://en.wikipedia.org/wiki/Multiple-document_interface), much like popular Windows IRC client [mIRC](https://www.mirc.com/)
     - Multiple channel and server windows can be open for viewing and chatting at once
     - All chat windows are contained in a single "parent" window
 - Dark mode!
-Dark mode can be enabled from the commandline, or from the settings dialog (restart required).
+  - Dark mode can be enabled from the commandline, or from the settings dialog
+  - If dark mode is enabled from the settings dialog, an application restart is required
 - Very configurable, without having to manually edit a configuration file
-    - Nearly all settings are configurable in the settings dialog
     - Control application behavior, logging, features, and more!
     - Over 80 different settings can be changed, allowing you to customize **MERK** to look and function _exactly_ the way you want it to look and function.
-    - Most settings can be set in the app without requiring a restart.
+    - Almost all settings can be changed in the settings dialog without a restart.
 Have fun testing different options!
     - Configuration data is stored in JSON
 -   A built-in list of over 80 IRC servers to connect to
 -   All text colors (and backgrounds) can be customized